Resources and News

 In 2018, 784 suicides were registered in Scotland (581 males and 203 females), compared to 680 (522 males and 158 females) in 2017.
 In 2018 in Glasgow there were 99 deaths by suicide.

 The suicide rate for males remains at around 3 times the rate for females.
-In the same period within Glasgow there were 88 deaths by suicide.
-That means that roughly every 4 days somebody in Glasgow took their own life.
+Roughly every 3-4 days somebody in Glasgow took their own life.

 View the latest official statistics and key points on the Scottish Public Health Observatory website.